-He was a poet, essayist, playwright, and theatrical showman, born in Lipkan (Lipcani), Bessarabia.
+He was a poet, essayist, playwright, and theatrical showman, born in Lipkan (Lipcani), Bessarabia [now, Moldova].
 He descended from a wealthy, well-heeled family.
-He attended a “cheder metukan” (improved religious elementary school) and graduated from a five-level high school in Kamenets-Podolsk (Kamianets-Podilskyi).
-In 1914 he settled in Romania, where he was active cultural and socially, first in Czernowitz and later in Bucharest.
+He attended a “cheder metukan” (improved religious elementary school) and graduated from a five-level high school in Kam"yanets'-Podil's'kyy.
+In 1914 he settled in Romania, where he began his ramified, intensive literary, theoretical, and socio-cultural activities, first in Czernowitz and later in Bucharest; he established a Yiddish revue theater there, for which he composed musical comedies and variety theater plays and which gained him a name as a talented director (see below).
 In 1940 when Bessarabia was annexed to the Soviet Union, he became a Soviet citizen and was placed at the head of the Yiddish state theater of the new Moldovan Soviet Republic.
-Unable to conform to the Soviet theater system, and he thus turned completely to literature, principally poetry.
+Unable to conform to the Soviet theater system, he thus turned completely to literature, principally poetry.
 During WWII he fled to Soviet Russia, where for many years he sympathized with the regime.
 In 1948 the regime exiled him to Siberia for seven years.
-He was rehabilitated and later lived in Kishinev and after that Moscow.
+He was rehabilitated and later lived in Kishinev and soon after he settled in Moscow.
 In his last years he became more ethnically Jewish.
-He applied for a visa to make aliya to Israel, and the very day that he received permission, he suffered a heart attack.
+He applied for a visa to make aliya to Israel, and the very day that he received permission in 1973, he suffered a heart attack.
 He died in Moscow.

-In his Soviet period, he published poems and critical essays in: Heymland (Homeland) (1947-1948), Eynikeyt (Unity), Sovetish heymland (Soviet homeland) on whose editorial board he served as a member for several years; Yidishe shriftn (Yiddish writings) and Folks-shtime (Voice of the people) in Warsaw; and Parizer tsaytshrift (Parian periodical); among others.
-His poetry appeared in: Yitskhok Paner and Leyzer Frenkel, Naye yidishe dikhtung (Modern Yiddish poetry) (Iași: Jewish cultural circle in Romania, 1947); Charles Dobzynski, Anthologie de la poésie Yiddish, le miroir d’un people (Anthology of Yiddish poetry, the mirror of a people) (Paris: Gallimard, 1971); Joseph Milbauer, Poètes yiddish d’aujourhui (Contemporary Yiddish poets) (Paris, 1936); and Irving Howe and Eliezer Greenberg, A Treasury of Yiddish Poetry (New York, 1969).
+In his Soviet period, he published poems and critical essays in: Heymland (Homeland) (1947-1948), Eynikeyt (Unity), Sovetish heymland (Soviet homeland) on whose editorial board he served as a member for several years; Yidishe shriftn (Yiddish writings) and Folks-shtime (Voice of the people) in Warsaw; and Parizer tsaytshrift (Parisian periodical); among others.
+His poetry appeared in: Yitskhok Paner and Leyzer Frenkel, Naye yidishe dikhtung (Modern Yiddish poetry) (Iași: Jewish cultural circle in Romania, 1947); Charles Dobzynski, Anthologie de la poésie Yiddish, le miroir d’un people (Anthology of Yiddish poetry, the mirror of a people) (Paris: Gallimard, 1971); Joseph Milbauer, Poètes yiddish d’aujourd’hui (Contemporary Yiddish poets) (Brussels: Les Cahiers du journal des poètes, 1936); and Irving Howe and Eliezer Greenberg, A Treasury of Yiddish Poetry (New York: Schocken Books, 1969).

 Shternberg’s work in the theater was no less productive than his poetic writings, and perhaps that was one of the reasons for the meager number of volumes of poetry by him.
 He established in Bucharest a studio theater with a special type of play—local musical comedies interwoven with contemporary social satire.
 He wrote nine variety theater pieces—known as revistes in Romanian Yiddish—and staged them (1917-1918) in Bucharest: Tsimes (Stew), Bukaresht-yerusholaim (Bucharest-Jerusalem), In mitndrinen (All of a sudden), Grine bleter (Green leaves), Afn boydem a yarid (A fair in the attic), Iks, miks, driks (~Tic, tac, toe), Kukuriku (Cock-a-doodle-doo), Sholem-aleykhem (How do you do), and Hershele ostropoler (Hershele of Ostropol).
 Six were cowritten with Yankev Botoshanski and three with Moyshe Altman.
 Over the years 1924-1926, he led the Vilna Troupe while it was in Bucharest.
 His directorial art found expression in Osip Dymov’s play Yashe muzikant (Yashke the musician), Perets’s Bay nakht afn altn mark (At night in the old marketplace), Sholem-Aleichem’s Oytser (Treasure), Nikolai Gogol’s Khasene (The wedding [original: Zhenit'ba]).
 He later went on tour with a small company to the larger cities of Eastern Europe.
 He was the most popular figure in Yiddish theater, poetry, and culture generally in Romania in the 1920s and 1930s.